M777 howitzer: Marine Corps

 In May 2005, 3rd Battalion, 11th Marines, based at Marine Corps Air Ground Combat Center Twentynine Palms, became the first Marine unit to begin fielding the new M777.
 580 guns were supplied to the Marines, and 421 to the U.S. Army and National Guard.

-In March 2016, 200 Marines and four M777A2 howitzers from the 26th Marine Expeditionary Unit set up Firebase Bell, officially the Karasoar Counterfire Complex, near the Iraqi town of Makhmour, supporting the Iraqi Army's Mosul offensive.
+In March 2016, 200 marines and four M777A2 howitzers from the 26th Marine Expeditionary Unit set up Firebase Bell, officially the Karasoar Counterfire Complex, near the Iraqi town of Makhmour, supporting the Iraqi Army's Mosul offensive.
 The firebase was only 15 mi from ISIL-controlled territory.
-One Marine was killed in a rocket attack on 19 March, just days after arriving.

-Direct attacks on the base dropped off in the following weeks as the Iraqis captured surrounding villages.
 The Marine howitzers fired every day in support of Iraqi maneuvers, using high explosive, smoke, and illumination rounds.
 They were relieved by Army soldiers after roughly 60 days, after firing more than 2,000 rounds in 486 fire missions.

 In March 2017, the 11th Marine Expeditionary Unit was deployed to Syria to provide artillery support with their M777s for forces seeking to eject ISIL forces from Raqqa.